 Choose a meaningful career

-Perhaps you’re even more convinced that you’re meant to be a doctor.
-If so, you might want to start thinking about next steps.
-Applying to medical school is obviously an important part of the journey.
-Learn more about the admissions requirements and timeline by checking out, “A Sneak Peek at the Medical School Application Process.”
+If you recognize you’re meant for medicine, you might want to start thinking about applying to medical school.
+Learn more about the admissions requirements and timeline by checking out “A Sneak Peek at the Medical School Application Process.”